-With an introduction by six-time Bram Stoker Award-winner Lisa Morton and a cover by Lynne Hansen, these 15 never-before-collected stories come from the magazines Cemetery Dance, Space & Time, City Slab, and Instant City, the Wily Writers podcast, and from the books Sins of the Sirens, Demon Lovers, The Haunted Mansion Project: Year Two, and Tales for the Camp Fire.
-One story, “With You By My Side It Should Be Fine,” is original to this collection.
+With an introduction by six-time Bram Stoker Award-winner Lisa Morton and a cover commissioned from Lynne Hansen, these 15 never-before-collected stories come from the magazines Cemetery Dance, Space & Time, City Slab, and Instant City, the Wily Writers podcast, and from the books Sins of the Sirens, Demon Lovers, The Haunted Mansion Project: Year Two, and Tales for the Camp Fire.
+The story “With You By My Side It Should Be Fine” is original to this collection.

 Introduction by Lisa Morton

 Cover artwork by Lynne Hansen Art

 ISBN (ebook): 978-1-7351876-1-7

 Indie Bound: https://www.indiebound.org/book/9781735187600

 I read a snippet of “Here There Be Monsters” for KALW’s New Arrivals feature: https://www.kalw.org/term/new-arrivals

 I read “With You By My Side” for Wily Writers:

 “Rhoads offers a heady blend of otherworldly sex and sin in this collection of 15 speculative shorts.
 Rhoads’s prose is effervescent, rendering her imagined worlds with nuance and the occasional dose of black humor.
 This carefully crafted collection makes an excellent showcase of Rhoads’s skill across a multitude of subgenres.” — Publishers Weekly